steemit/offline_signing/README.md

 `curl -s --data '{"jsonrpc":"2.0", "method":"condenser_api.broadcast_transaction", "params":[{"ref_block_num":28468,"ref_block_prefix":851006437,"expiration":"2020-01-28T21:45:21","operations":[["transfer",{"from":"alice","to":"bob","amount":"10.000 STEEM","memo":""}]],"extensions":[],"signatures":["1f422e9f579951b9bf8333a9d419ad05dbdd9ac990b8aef5f9ac739ab698a7eef805143d9cdc43df620f15f4de0a06bc90cef3dd5ac07f77050a1c292b719d01f8"]}], "id":1}' https://api.steemit.com`

-- A successful submission will be return an empty json result, like this: `{"jsonrpc":"2.0","result":{},"id":1}`.
+- A successful submission will return an empty json result, like this: `{"jsonrpc":"2.0","result":{},"id":1}`.
 If there is an error (such as exceeding the expiration time), you will instead receive that from the node.

 4. Verify that the transaction was successful using either a block explorer (like steemd.com/@accountname), or on the Steemit Wallet site (steemitwallet.com/@accountname).

 ## Alternative method without docker

 If you don't have or want to use docker, you can also run this repo on any system that has Node 8.7+ and NPM installed.